RaphaelIsaiah/freeCodeCamp-Journey/Front End Development Libraries/React/README.md

   - The best practice with React is to place API calls or any calls to your server in the lifecycle method componentDidMount().
   - This method is called after a component is mounted to the DOM.
 Any calls to setState() here will trigger a re-rendering of your component.
   - When you call an API in this method, and set your state with the data that the API returns, it will automatically trigger an update once you receive the data.
+- The componentDidMount() method is also the best place to attach any event listeners you need to add for specific functionality.
+  - React provides a synthetic event system which wraps the native event system present in browsers.
+This means that the synthetic event system behaves exactly the same regardless of the user's browser - even if the native events may behave differently between different browsers.
+  - You've already been using some of these synthetic event handlers such as `onClick()`.
+  - React's synthetic event system is great to use for most interactions you'll manage on DOM elements.
+However, if you want to attach an event handler to the document or window objects, you have to do this directly.